KeyLED - music composition and improvisation aid

 For displaying information to the user, I used the ubiquitous backlit 1602 (16 characters, 2 lines) LCD display:

-For user input, I used a rotary encoder knob with push-button:
+For user input, I used a rotary encoder knob with a push button:

 The subtle detents of the rotary knob and the lack of a pre-determined “home” position should be very familiar to users experienced with modern synthesizer interfaces.